-The evidence that P. japonica adults are attracted to grapevines, feed on grape berries, could be concealed within grape bunches and the capacity to survive cold storage, moderated by their limited distribution in grape growing areas in China and their size of 8-11 mm, supports a risk rating for importation of 'low'.
+Adults of P. japonica, P. mutans and P. quadriguttata being attracted to grapevines, feeding on grape berries, potentially being concealed within grape bunches and their capacity to survive cold storage, moderated by their contrasting colour patterns, their size of 8-11 mm, and adults not attracted to harvested grapes, support a likelihood estimate for importation of 'low'.

-The likelihood that P. japonica will be distributed within Australia in a viable state as a result of the processing, sale or disposal of table grapes from China and subsequently transfer to a susceptible part of a host is: HIGH.
+The likelihood that P. japonica, P. mutans and P. quadriguttata will be distributed within Australia in a viable state as a result of the processing, sale or disposal of table grapes from China and subsequently transfer to a susceptible part of a host is: HIGH.

 - Grapes are imported for human consumption.
 Fruit will be distributed to many localities by wholesale and retail trade and by individual consumers.
 Berries may be distributed to all states in unrestricted trade. - Most fruit waste will be discarded into managed waste systems and will be disposed of in municipal tips.
 Consumers will discard small quantities of fruit waste in urban, rural and natural localities.
-Small amounts of fruit waste will be discarded in domestic compost. - Popillia japonica will survive in-transit, pre-retail and retail cold storage during distribution in Australia, as adults are capable of surviving temperatures as low as -20 °C with no pre-conditioning (Payne 1928). - Beetles need warm temperatures in order to make any movement.
-Temperatures above 21 °C are sufficient for flight (Fleming 1972).
-Temperatures of the Australian spring and summer, corresponding to proposed grape exports from China, will allow P. japonica present to resume movement. - Any P. japonica associated with grapes in plastic wrapped packaging will be unable to escape until the packaging is opened.
+Small amounts of fruit waste will be discarded in domestic compost. - Popillia japonica will survive in-transit, pre-retail and retail cold storage during distribution in Australia, as adults are capable of surviving temperatures as low as -20 °C with no pre-conditioning (Payne 1928).
+It is also likely that P. mutans and P. quadriguttata may also survive in-transit, pre-retail and retail cold storage during distribution in Australia. - Beetles need warm temperatures in order to move around.
+For P. japonica, temperatures above 21 °C are sufficient for flight (Fleming 1972).
+This is probably also true for

+P. mutans and P. quadriguttata.
+Temperatures of the Australian spring, when grapes are proposed to be exported, will allow any P. japonica present to resume movement quickly.

+- Any adult beetles associated with grapes in plastic wrapped packaging will be unable to escape until the packaging is opened.
 Beetles imported in such packaging may be discovered and killed by the consumer, or become trapped inside houses or other buildings.
-Successful escapes would most likely occur if the grapes are unpacked and eaten outside. - Popillia japonica adults associated with boxed grapes are likely to escape if sold directly from the packaging by retail outlets.
-Beetles present in grapes sold in this manner, either outside or at the entrance to such stores, could move directly to a favourable environment. - Female P. japonica release pheromones to attract males and mate before feeding (Fleming 1972).
-Therefore, it is likely that any females arriving in Australia will be mated and will actively seek larval hosts for egg laying. - Beetles of both sexes can fly up to 8 kilometres in one flight (Fleming 1972), which will potentially allow them to access favourable hosts in virtually any urban or agricultural area in Australia. - Adults are attracted to host volatiles, allowing them to readily find food sources and live for up to 6 weeks (Fleming 1972). - Urban landscapes, where the majority of grapes will be consumed, offer an abundance of larval hosts (e.g. lawn grasses) in backyards, parks and sports fields.
-Most P. japonica adults entering the Australian environment will find suitable hosts without difficulty.
+Successful escapes would most likely occur if the grapes are unpacked and eaten outside. - Any adult beetles associated with boxed grapes are likely to escape if sold directly from the packaging by retail outlets.
+Beetles present in grapes sold in this manner, either outside or at the entrance to such stores, could move directly to a favourable environment. - Adult females release pheromones to attract males and are often mated before they begin feeding in their native environment (Fleming 1972).
+Therefore, it is likely that any females arriving in Australia will have mated before export and will actively seek larval hosts for egg laying. - Beetles of both sexes can fly up to 8 kilometres in one flight (Fleming 1972), which will potentially allow them to access favourable hosts in virtually any urban or agricultural area in Australia. - Adults of P. japonica are attracted to host volatiles, allowing them to readily find food sources, and they can live for up to 6 weeks (Fleming 1972).
+In Korea, P. quadriguttata are active over a 5 week period (Lee et al. 2007), suggesting they have a similar lifespan to that of P. japonica. - Urban landscapes, where the majority of grapes will be consumed, offer an abundance of larval hosts (e.g. lawn grasses) in backyards, parks and sports fields.
+Most adults entering the Australian environment will find suitable hosts without difficulty.

-The likelihood of mated females arriving, the ability of adults to withstand cold-storage of grapes, their ability to fly to find hosts and the abundance of larval hosts supports a risk rating for distribution of 'high'.
+The likelihood of mated females arriving, the ability of adults to withstand cold storage of grapes, their ability to fly to find hosts and the abundance of larval hosts support a likelihood estimate for distribution of 'high'.